srimuthurajesh/Tech-Notes/Devops/docker.md

 In linux os, two version of same software maintains by using namespace & controlgroups
 likewise Docker engine these feature and perform containerization

+**Docker Engine**: is a client-server application.
+1. Server(daemon process)
+2. REST(over UNIX sockets or a network interface.)
+3. CLI

 **Image**: series of instructions(layers), executed from image's Dockerfile  eg.all artifacts in dockerhub website are images
 **Container**: an instance of image or Runtime environment for image